microsoft/dev-proxy/specs/metered-guidance-errors.md

 - Each `urlToWatch` are rolled up to a single metered API.
 Multiple `urlToWatch` value means each endpoint behaves the same and should be treated as a metered API.
 - `supportedPaymentModels` are query string passed to the endpoint.
 If not present, they are considered in Evaluation Mode.
 If present, they need to be available in the `supportedPaymentModels` list.
-- `billingInformation` represents an URL to get more billing information on the API (if any).
+- `registrationForm` represents an URL to request access to the API (if any).
+- `httpVerbs` represents an array of HTTP Verbs that are effectively metered.
+If none are provided, we assume GET.
 - `registrationForm` represents an URL to request access to the API (if any).

 ```json